- Am I eligible for coverage?

 - Am I covered by UC Student Health Insurance year-round?

 To prevent a lapse in summer coverage, the University divides the annual premium into two semester payments.
 Premiums are paid fall semester and spring semester.
 The spring coverage extends through summer, with no additional premium due and no credit hour requirement.
 Effective dates are August 11th and January 12th for fall and spring semesters, respectively.
-Students who purchase spring semester Student Health Insurance are automatically covered through summer semester with no additional premium due.
-Summer semester effective date is May 6th.
+The summer semester effective date is May 11th.

 - What if I am currently covered by my parents', or spouses', health insurance?

 Students who are currently enrolled in a health insurance plan that is equal to (meets the requirements at the beginning of the online waiver at Onestop) or better than the UC Student Health Insurance Plan may waive UC Student Health Insurance by submitting an on-line waiver by the deadline.* All requests to waive for the semester must be received by the deadline.* Students are encouraged to carefully review their policies with their parents or partners.
 Listed below are some examples of situations in which students may find that they are not covered or have experienced unforeseen changes in their policies.